debops/debops/docs/getting-started.rst

 Example playbook
 ----------------

-Here's an example playbook that can be used to `changeme/FIXME** on a set of hosts:
+Here's an example playbook that can be used to host the DebOps API on a set of
+hosts:

 .. literalinclude:: playbooks/debops_api.yml
    :language: yaml

-This playbooks is shipped with this role under :file:`docs/playbooks/debops_api.yml` from which you can symlink it to your playbook directory.
-In case you use multiple `DebOps Contrib`_ roles, consider using the `DebOps Contrib playbooks`_.
-`changeme/FIXME**
-In case you use multiple roles maintained by ypid_, consider using the `ypid-ansible-common`_.

 Ansible tags
 ------------